HOME

 This project also required me to gather feedback from peers and implement improvements to the core gameplay loop, UI, highscore display screen etc.

-The biggest challenge I encountered was simulating 3D graphics on a 2D game engine which is relatively outdated.
-The solution was rendering individual frames using the 3D software Blender, and ensuring the various animations lined up with one another.
+The biggest challenge I encountered was simulating 3D graphics on a 2D game engine.
+I worked through this by rendering individual frames using the 3D modelling software Blender, ensuring the various animations' start and end frames lined up with one another.